Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/mobiliteit-intelligente-toegang/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-08-20T08:01:37.894Z info: Connector Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:ConsumeerPubliekeDienstverleningstap:(ConsumeerPubliekeDienstverleningstap -> Procedurestap) is not an association with a source role.
+2025-09-19T11:29:17.367Z info: Connector Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:ConsumeerPubliekeDienstverleningstap:(ConsumeerPubliekeDienstverleningstap -> Procedurestap) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.896Z info: Connector Model:Package1:Dossier:Zaak:(Zaak -> Dossier) is not an association with a source role.
+2025-09-19T11:29:17.369Z info: Connector Model:Package1:CCCEV:Voorwaarde:(Voorwaarde -> Informatieconcept) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.896Z info: Connector Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:VoorwaardeCollectie:(VoorwaardeCollectie -> Voorwaarde) is not an association with a source role.
+2025-09-19T11:29:17.369Z info: Connector Model:Package1:Dossier:Zaak:(Zaak -> Dossier) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.896Z info: Connector Model:Package1:CPSV-AP:PubliekeDienstverlening:(PubliekeDienstverlening -> Voorwaarde) is not an association with a source role.
+2025-09-19T11:29:17.369Z info: Connector Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:VoorwaardeCollectie:(VoorwaardeCollectie -> Voorwaarde) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.896Z info: Connector Model:Package1:CCCEV:Voorwaarde:(Voorwaarde -> Bewijstypelijst) is not an association with a source role.
+2025-09-19T11:29:17.370Z info: Connector Model:Package1:CPSV-AP:PubliekeDienstverlening:(PubliekeDienstverlening -> Voorwaarde) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.897Z info: Connector Model:Package1:CCCEV:Bewijstypelijst:(Bewijstypelijst -> Bewijstype) is not an association with a source role.
+2025-09-19T11:29:17.370Z info: Connector Model:Package1:CCCEV:Voorwaarde:(Voorwaarde -> Bewijstypelijst) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.897Z info: Connector Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:Weigering:(Weigering -> Toegang) is not an association with a source role.
+2025-09-19T11:29:17.370Z info: Connector Model:Package1:CCCEV:Bewijstypelijst:(Bewijstypelijst -> Bewijstype) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.897Z info: Connector Model:Package1:W3Ctime:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
+2025-09-19T11:29:17.370Z info: Connector Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:Weigering:(Weigering -> Toegang) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.897Z info: Connector Model:Package1:W3Ctime:Moment:(Moment -> TemporeleEntiteit) is not an association with a source role.
+2025-09-19T11:29:17.370Z info: Connector Model:Package1:W3Ctime:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.898Z info: Connector Model:Package1:OV:Vergunning:(Vergunning -> Bewijs) is not an association with a source role.
+2025-09-19T11:29:17.371Z info: Connector Model:Package1:W3Ctime:Moment:(Moment -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.898Z info: Connector Model:Package1:CPSV-AP:PubliekeDienstverlening:(PubliekeDienstverlening -> Toegang) is not an association with a source role.
+2025-09-19T11:29:17.371Z info: Connector Model:Package1:OV:Vergunning:(Vergunning -> Bewijs) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.898Z info: Connector Package1:OSLO-Dienst:Bewijs:(Bewijs -> Stuk) is not an association with a source role.
+2025-09-19T11:29:17.371Z info: Connector Model:Package1:CPSV-AP:PubliekeDienstverlening:(PubliekeDienstverlening -> Toegang) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.898Z info: Connector Model:Package1:OV:Activiteit:(Activiteit -> Zone) is not an association with a source role.
+2025-09-19T11:29:17.371Z info: Connector Package1:OSLO-Dienst:Bewijs:(Bewijs -> Stuk) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.898Z info: Connector Model:Package1:Dossier:Dossier:(Dossier -> Stuk) is not an association with a source role.
+2025-09-19T11:29:17.371Z info: Connector Model:Package1:OV:Activiteit:(Activiteit -> Zone) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T08:01:37.898Z info: Connector Model:Package1:CPSV-AP:PubliekeDienstverlening:(PubliekeDienstverlening -> Vergunning) is not an association with a source role.
+2025-09-19T11:29:17.372Z info: Connector Model:Package1:Dossier:Dossier:(Dossier -> Stuk) is not an association with a source role.
 Ignoring this connector.

+2025-09-19T11:29:17.372Z info: Connector Model:Package1:CPSV-AP:PubliekeDienstverlening:(PubliekeDienstverlening -> Vergunning) is not an association with a source role.
+Ignoring this connector.

-2025-08-20T08:01:37.899Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (OSLO-Mobiliteit-Intelligente-Toegang:Voorbeelden-v2).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (OSLO-Mobiliteit-Intelligente-Toegang:Voorbeelden-v2).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.899Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:Common-datatypes).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:Common-datatypes).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:OSLO-Dienst).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:OSLO-Dienst).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:OSLO-Generiek).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:OSLO-Generiek).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:Besluit-Mobiliteit).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Package1:Besluit-Mobiliteit).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+2025-09-19T11:29:17.373Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:OV).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:OV).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:PROV).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:PROV).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:CPSV-AP).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:CPSV-AP).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:FOAF).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:FOAF).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:ADMS).
+2025-09-19T11:29:17.373Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:ADMS).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:W3Ctime).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:W3Ctime).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:CCCEV).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:CCCEV).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:Dossier).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:Dossier).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:dcterms).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:dcterms).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:locn).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:locn).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:Voorbeelden).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:OSLO-Mobiliteit-Intelligente-Toegang:Voorbeelden).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.900Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:Besluit).
+2025-09-19T11:29:17.374Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:Package1:Besluit).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T08:01:37.903Z warn: [ConnectorConverterHandler]: Connector (toegang) does not have a package tag defined.
+2025-09-19T11:29:17.376Z warn: [ConnectorConverterHandler]: Connector (toegang) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-08-20T08:01:37.903Z warn: [ConnectorConverterHandler]: Connector (voertuig) does not have a package tag defined.
+2025-09-19T11:29:17.376Z warn: [ConnectorConverterHandler]: Connector (voertuig) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------